-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in September 2016 and September 2015.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in September 2016 and September 2015.
 Both the G80 and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and a full frame (A7S II) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G80 vs Sony A7S II

-The physical size and weight of the Panasonic G80 and the Sony A7S II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Sony A7S II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G80 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (7 percent) than the Panasonic G80.
 Moreover, the A7S II is markedly heavier (24 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.